WHAT SHAPED ME

 For 25 years, I worked for some great software and technology companies.
 I was intensively trained and attended countless courses on sales process methodologies and techniques involving the psychology of selling.
 It was a priceless education.

-Then in the late 1990’s the world went nuts!
+In the late 1990’s the world went slightly crazy

 The ‘dotcom’ boom rewrote the rules of ‘business as usual’ as many businesses went on a wild ride.
 Some made huge amounts of money through share price movements and others failed.